srishticodes/CodeCoachai/README.md

 - **Solution Evaluation**: Intelligent assessment of code correctness and efficiency
 - **Hint System**: Progressive hints that guide without giving away solutions
 - **Explanation Engine**: Detailed breakdowns of optimal solutions and approaches

-## 🎮 How It Works

-1. **Start Practicing**: Choose your preferred language and difficulty level
-2. **Get Questions**: AI generates personalized coding challenges based on your preferences
-3. **Code & Test**: Write your solution in the integrated code editor and run test cases
-4. **Get Feedback**: Receive instant feedback on correctness, performance, and optimization
-5. **Learn & Improve**: Access hints, solutions, and detailed explanations to enhance your skills
-6. **Track Progress**: Monitor your improvement across different problem categories

 ## 🛠️ Technology Stack